 In 1896, a project was authorized for the construction of two detached, converging breakwaters to shelter the entrance to the parallel piers at Conneaut.
 On June 28, 1902, Congress appropriated $8,400 for a new lighthouse on the detached west breakwater and for modifying a light on the west pier to serve as a rear range with the breakwater light.
 As all the received bids for constructing the new lighthouse were excessive, the necessary material was purchased on the open market, and the lighthouse was built at the Buffalo lighthouse depot.
 After the War Department completed a new pierhead on the breakwater in 1906, a new lighthouse was placed upon it that October, and the old rear pier light was relocated to the outer end of the pier to range with the new breakwater light.

-The 1906 breakwater light was a cylindrical tower built of wood and covered with iron.
+The 1906 breakwater light was a wooden, cylindrical tower covered with iron and painted white.
 A wooden winding stairway provided access to the second floor from which an iron ladder led to the lantern room.
 The lighthouse measured thirty-one-and-a-half feet tall and showed a fixed white light using a fifth-order Chance Brothers lens.
-The rear range tower stood nearly thirty-nine feet tall and exhibited a fixed red light from a fifth-order, F. Barbier & Co. lens.
+The rear range tower stood nearly thirty-nine feet tall, was painted red, and exhibited a fixed red light from a fifth-order, F. Barbier & Co. lens.
 A fog bell was added to the breakwater light in 1910.